 The final quantities for these pay items will be determined by one of the methods defined in Section 205.05 of the Standard Specifications.

-Document these items within the SiteManager / Daily Work Reports / Work Items tab / DWR Template in accordance with the steps listed below.
-Note: The same template will be used for each method of measurement, but the information required will depend on the option selected.
+Document these items within the SiteManager / Daily Work Reports / Work Items tab in accordance with the steps listed below.